“Three things in human life are important: the first is to be kind; the second is to be kind; and the third is to be kind.”

 Life will become lighter and your relationships will most likely improve.

 You will feel happier overall.
 And your self-esteem and your sense of deserving good things in life will go up.
-It’s one of my absolute favorite topics and one that I have created a whole program around in The Self-Esteem Course.
+It's one of my absolute favorite topics and one that I have created my most popular program around in The Self-Esteem Course.